Employment Obligations and Taxation Of Employees

 Income tax for wages and salaries

 Table 5.
-Income tax rates applicable to yearly gross earnings from 2019.
+Income tax rates applicable to yearly gross wage and salary earnings from 2020.

 |Income scales||Tax rate|

 |≤ 22.000 TRY||15%|

 |From 22.000 TRY till 49.000 TRY is (For wages 22.000 TRY is 3.300 TRY)||20%|